 The following year he was with the 1875 St. Louis Brown Stockings, hitting .226 on a team that hit .239.
 Except for 39-year-old Dickey Pearce, he was the oldest player on the team, which also featured the debut of 18-year-old Pud Galvin.

 Chapman was 33 years old in 1876, when the National League started.
 He played 17 games with the 1876 Louisville Grays, but was primarily the manager of the team.
-He managed in 1876-78, then was not in the majors until 1882, managing from 1882-85.
-He came back to manage Louisville in the American Association from 1889-91 and Louisville in the National League in 1892.
+The Grays lost their first two games by shutout that season; he would remain the only manager to have that happen in his first two games until Mike Redmond reedited the feat for the 2013 Miami Marlins, then after that 137-year wait, Ryne Sandberg also saw it happen with the Philadelphia Phillies that same year.
+He managed from 1876 to 1878, that third season with the Milwaukee Grays, then was not in the majors until 1882, managing from 1882 to 1885, with the Worcester Ruby Legs, Detroit Wolverines and Buffalo Bisons.
+He came back to manage the Louisville Colonels in the American Association from 1891 to 1891 and that same team when it moved to the National League in 1892.
 Although his teams were mostly not contenders, his Louisville team in 1877 finished second and his team in 1890 finished first.

 His 1877 Louisville team might have finished first if not for the game-throwing scandal.
 Chapman was blameless.
 It was club president Charles Chase who took the initiative to investigate and handle the problem.
 See 1877, the Specter of Gambling.